Mircea-s-classes/ai-hardware-project-proposal-pi-ronman/HowTo/ReadMe.md

 Bird Detection for the Pi5 with AI hat is a python file called camera_hailo_yolo_birds.py

-To run the file, enter the code below in the Pi terminal Window
+To run the file, enter the code below in the Pi terminal window

 cd ~/hailo-rpi5-examples